yottaawesome/cross-platform-cpp-playground/README.md

 This repo is for experimenting with building cross-platform C++ in Visual Studio (with an emphasis on module-based code) across Windows and Linux and across the big three C++ compilers: MSVC, GCC and Clang.
 It also functions as a useful testing ground for evaluating support of various different C++ features across the big three compilers.
 This repo was originally borne out of some experiments I did in my cpp-playground repo, before I realised this isn't just any other random experiment, but something worthwhile pursuing in a separate repo.

+I intend to add CMake into the mix at some point, just to make things even more complicated.

 ## Cross-compiling and building C++ with Visual Studio

 ### Set up